Serial presence detect: Intel Extreme Memory Profile (XMP)

-A similar, Intel-developed JEDEC SPD extension was developed for DDR3 SDRAM DIMMs, later used in DDR3 SDRAM as well.
+A similar, Intel-developed JEDEC SPD extension was developed for DDR3 SDRAM DIMMs, later used in DDR4 and DDR5 SDRAM as well.
 XMP uses bytes 176–255, which are unallocated by JEDEC, to encode higher-performance memory timings.

 Later, AMD developed AMP, an equivalent technology to XMP, for use in its "Radeon Memory" line of memory modules optimized for use in AMD platforms.
 Furthermore, motherboard developers implemented their own technologies to allow their AMD-based motherboards to read XMP profiles: MSI offers A-XMP, ASUS has DOCP (Direct Over Clock Profile), and Gigabyte has EOCP (Extended Over Clock Profile).

+DDR3 XMP

 The header contains the following data.
 Most importantly, it contains a "medium timebase" value MTB, as a rational number of nanoseconds (common values are 1/8, 1/12 and 1/16 ns).
 Many other later timing values are expressed as an integer number of MTB units.

 Also included in the header is the number of DIMMs per memory channel that the profile is designed to support; including more DIMMs may not work well.

+Newer versions

-All data above are for DDR3 (XMP 1.1); DDR4 specs are not yet available.
+DDR4 specs are not yet publicly available.

 AMD Extended Profiles for Overclocking (EXPO)

 AMD's Extended Profiles for Overclocking (EXPO) is a JEDEC SPD extension developed for DDR5 DIMMs to apply a one-click automatic overclocking profile to system memory.
-AMD EXPO-certified DIMMs include optimised timings that optimise the performance of its Zen 4 processors.
+AMD EXPO-certified DIMMs include optimised timings certified to work on Zen 4 processors.
 Unlike Intel's closed standard XMP, the EXPO standard is open and royalty-free.
 It can be used on Intel platforms.
 At launch in September 2022, there are 15 partner RAM kits with EXPO-certification available reaching up to 6400 MT/s.